duarteocarmo/duarteocarmo.com/content/pages/consulting.md

 I'm known to take a *full-stack* approach to helping customers solve problems with AI.
 I proud myself for delivering projects from start to finish.

-Here are problems I helped solve in the past:
+Some problems I've helped solve in the past:

 - An *emotion recognition system* for call centres.
 Helping call center agents get visibility on the emotion/state of customers
 - A *large scale end-to-end data pipeline* to analyse text from millions of companies.
 Used for ESG reporting